Ongoing research

 The palette of pRB degenerative mutations that define malignant signature and the demand to establish enhanced clinical protocols of treatment that not only ensures child’s survival but also normal development post-treatment hence low toxicity with high efficacy, cannot make a more compelling case for further studies.

-Well established in our laboratory methodology for retinal organoids formation and enormous potential of this 3D model to investigate pathological changes in the human eye encouraged us to establish in vitro model of retinoblastoma, initiated by biallelic inactivation of RB1.
+Well established in our laboratory methodology for retinal organoids formation and the enormous potential of this 3D model to investigate pathological changes in the human eye encouraged us to establish in vitro model of retinoblastoma, initiated by biallelic inactivation of RB1.
 This project benefited from Fight from Sight funding and close collaborations with Consultant Ophthalmologist, Mr. Manoj Parulekar.

 Photoreceptor transplantation into animal model of retinal degeneration